 Cursive writing also engages the hippocampus and limbic systems.
 If you are one who likes to take research rabbit trails, these deeper processes are great areas for advanced study.

-Cursive Helps Children with Dyslexia
+Can Cursive Help Children with Dyslexia?

 Is Cursive Vital to a Great Learning Experience?